-The S&P 500 (SPX) consolidated its upward move from the prior week, and closed just above important support at 4,100.
-This market continues to be in an amplified ?buy the rip? and ?sell the dip? mode under the gamma flip level near 4,230.
-Our gamma band model enters the week with a 30% allocation to the SPX and will move to 100% long on a close above the gamma flip.
+The S&P 500 (SPX) rallied to end the week near decision-point levels. •The market continues to be in an amplified ?buy the rip? and ?sell the dip? mode below the gamma flip level near 3,930. •Our gamma band model enters the week with a 30% allocation to the SPX.
+The model will move to a full allocation on a close above the gamma flip, and will move to a 0% allocation if the market closes below the lower gamma level, currently near 3,570.